dlfraga/ManicomioShareCouchPotatoPlugin/README.md

+Alert: This plugin isn't working anymore due to changes on the site.

 # ManicomioShareCouchPotatoPlugin
 Plugin for couchpotato to search manicomio-share for files.
 To install, clone the repo to your custom_plugins folder and after restarting couchpotato enable it in the settings.